upavadi/TngApi/README.md

  -	User has logged in.

 ##Change Log

- - #### 3.1.0
+ - ###3.1.0
   - Changed plugin name to TngApi-V3
   - Modified settings and family template to cater for varying installations
   - Situation where only one of a new mother or father is added and then the head person would not be registered as a child - Fixed
   - situation where new parents were added and then the head person would not be registered as a child - Fixed
   - when children added to person with multiple marriages, incorrect personIDs were given.
 Fixed.
   - remove special event inheritance from father.
   - TNG Submit Header showed User name instead of head Person Name - fixed
+  - Event Report: Death Anniversaries: Added default image if there is one; added Age at Death.
+  - Event Report: Birthdays: Added default image if there is one
+  - Media for individual allocated to All Trees and individual allocated to one tree: media did not show for individual - Fixed

+  - ####3.04
- - ####3.04 Accept blank settings page on Activation
+  - Accept blank settings page on Activation

+ - ####3.03
- - ####3.03 Bug fixes
+  - Bug fixes

  - ####3.0.2
   - Update README.md
   - Update Version Number

  - ####3.0.1
   - Bump up version number and tidy up

  - ####3.0
   - Temporary Wordpress tables to hold User Submitted Data
   - User Submission Page to display User Data
   - Admin Submission Page to User Submissions
   - Facility to update TNG database from submission page
   - Cater for multiple trees
   - Respect Privacy flag for individual, family and notes
   - Specify whether a (customized) special event is to be tracked
   - Specify path to TNG from TNG links
   - Path dependent on whether TNG Page Integration is used or not
   - Option to remove wordpress temporary tables on deactivation
  - Bug fixes

+ - ####2.0
+  - Not released

  - ####1.3
   - Tab Shortcode
   - Image Upload Shortcode
   - Default Image upload from Family Page
   - Date Selector for Event Reports
   - Bug fixes
  - ####Initial Release

 ## Installation